Kellan-Anderson/Node-View/README.md

 # Notes
 Currently, the backend serves no purpose in the project due to a decision to change dataflow of the project during development.
 It is still part of the project for potential future use

+# Node View
+# Setup
+There are two methods of setup: automatically and manually.
+Automatically pulls the data from an online repository and loads it into Neo4j.
+This method is recommended so that there will be no issues with the database but is slower due to the size of the dataset.
+Manual setup loads the data from your own machine but requires more setup in the database
+## Step One: Setting up the database
+For this project we use the Neo4j database.
+To use the app you will need to setup Neo4j to run locally.
+Installation steps are detailed below
+1) Download Neo4j for desktop [here](https://neo4j.com/download/) and follow the directions for installation
+2) Once Neo4j has finished installing, run it and click New > Create project.
+The name of the project is not important
+3) In the top right side of the screen, click Add > Local DBMS
+4) Leave the name of the database the same.
+The way that Node-View communicates with the frontend requires that the password be setup in the application.
+We have coded the frontend to use the password "password"
+5) Enable APOC by clicking on the databse > plugins > install APOC
+6) Once the database has finished setting up start the server and click open
+## Step Two: Importing  the data (Automatic Method)
+To setup manually, skip [here]()